-Kikori February Social Emotional Learning (SEL) Calendar
+Kikori February Experiential Connection Calendar

-Celebrate Kindness, Differences, and Connection during Black History Month with Kikori
+Celebrate Empathy, Kindness and Connection with Kikori

 What if every day in February, your classroom became a place where kindness, empathy, and friendship blossomed?
 At Kikori, we make it easy for educators to inspire these qualities through ready-to-use Morning Meetings and Advisory activities.
+With this month's focus on fostering empathy, performing acts of kindness, and building meaningful connections, our February SEL activities help students celebrate what makes them unique while embracing the diversity in their communities.

 Here’s how we break it down: